EPCCed/SiMLInt/docs/training_implementation.md

 We are at the stage of having fine-grained simulation trajectories, and from those, extracted data for each timestep, coarsened that data, and run single-timestep coarse-grained simulations.
 We have then converted that data to NetCDF files that contain data at timestep 0 (gt_traj_{traj}.nc), the ground-truth data resulting from coarsening of the fine-grained simulation for trajectory {traj}, and at timestep 1 (sim_traj_{traj}.nc), the coarse-grained simulation output following a single time step.

-The files in [files/5-training](https://github.com/EPCCed/SiMLInt/tree/main/files/5-training) take this data and perform: (1) error calculation; (2) ML model training and (3) freezing the models for use in LC simulations.
+The files in [files/5-training](https://github.com/EPCCed/SiMLInt/tree/main/files/5-training) take this data and perform: (1) error calculation; (2) ML model training and (3) freezing the models for use in simulations with LC.

 1. Error calculation.